Louis Bookman

-Louis Bookman (also known as Buckhalter or Buchalter; 6 November 1890 – 10 June 1943) was an Irish sportsman of Lithuanian Jewish origin who represented Ireland in both football and cricket.
+Louis "Abraham" Bookman (6 November 1890 – 10 June 1943) was an Irish sportsman of Lithuanian Jewish origin who represented Ireland in both football and cricket.
 Born the son of a rabbi in Lithuania, he arrived in Ireland in 1895 when his family emigrated to escape antisemitism; his family subsequently adopted the name Bookman.

-Bookman represented numerous football clubs, moving from Belfast Celtic to English club Bradford City in 1911.
-Three years later he switched to West Bromwich Albion, before the First World War led him to return to Ireland to play for Glentoran and then Shelbourne.
+A speedy outside-left, Bookman represented numerous football clubs, moving from Belfast Celtic to English club Bradford City in 1911, where he became the first Jewish player to play in the English top division.
+Three years later he switched to West Bromwich Albion, before World War I led him to return to Ireland to play for Glentoran and then Shelbourne.
 He won the County Antrim Shield with Glentoran and helped Shelbourne to a Leinster Cup and league win in 1918–19.
-He returned to the Football League of England to sign for Luton Town in 1919, and played over 100 games for the club before joining Port Vale in September 1923.
+He returned to the Football League of England to sign for Luton Town in 1919 and played over 100 games for the club before joining Port Vale in September 1923.
 He returned to Shelbourne the following year.
-He also won four caps for Ireland, and helped the Irish to claim victory in the 1914 edition of the British Home Championship.
+He also won four caps for Ireland.
+He helped the Irish to claim victory in the 1914 edition of the British Home Championship.
+During his playing career, he experienced antisemitic abuse and occasionally anti-Italian abuse as he was regularly mistaken for someone of Italian origin.

 In his cricket career, he represented the Railway Union Cricket Club, the Leinster Cricket Club, Bedfordshire, and Ireland.
 A left-handed batsman and left-arm spin bowler, he played in nine first-class international matches.
-After his career in sports was over, he worked in Ireland on the railways, and also entered the jewellery business.
+After his career in sports was over, he worked on the railways in Ireland and entered the jewellery business.

+Early life

+Bookman was one of nine children born into an Orthodox Jewish Yiddish-speaking family in Žagarė (Zager) in the Russian Empire (now in Lithuania).
+When he was young, his parents, Mathias and Jane Buchalter, decided to emigrate to the United States.
+However, they alighted from the boat carrying them in Cork after mishearing an announcement by the ship's captain.
+Remaining in Ireland; the family moved to Dublin, where they changed their name to Bookman.
+They attended the Adelaide Road synagogue, where Bookman began playing football.

 Club career

 Early career

-Louis Bookman came on the public scene as a teenager, playing football for the Dublin Jewish team, Adelaide, (named after the large Adelaide Road synagogue).
-Adelaide, captained by William Woolfson (later founder and long time CEO of a prominent Irish industrial firm), were the winners of the All Ireland Under-18 Football Cup in 1908.
-It was from this beginning that Bookman went on to a career in professional football.
+Bookman joined the Jewish Athletic Association, and started playing football for the Dublin Jewish team, Adelaide (named after the synagogue).
+Adelaide, captained by William Woolfson (later founder and long-time CEO of a prominent Irish industrial firm), won the All-Ireland Under-18 Football Cup in 1908.
+It was from this beginning that Bookman went on to a career in professional football despite the disapproval of his parents of his enthusiasm for sports, especially of him playing football matches on Shabbat.